xsc/thrift-clj/README.md

 [![Build Status](https://travis-ci.org/xsc/thrift-clj.png?branch=master)](https://travis-ci.org/xsc/thrift-clj)

-Using Apache Thrift from Clojure as if it was Clojure.
+Using Thrift from Clojure as if it was Clojure.

 ## Usage